foliant-docs/foliantcontrib.confluence/README.md

 ~~~
 ```

-Syntax name, defined after backticks\tildes is converted into its Confluence counterpart.
+Syntax name, defined after backticks/tildes is converted into its Confluence counterpart.
 Right now following syntaxes are supported:

 * `actionscript`,
 * `applescript`,